pavan237k/DnieOServe-angular6/README.md

     npm install
 Step 3: ng serve -o (to check in browser)

+step 4: to create new page (components):
+      ng generate component  (name of the file ) ex : ng generate component header
+      it will create 4 files in header folder in app folder.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.